Utah Pavilion Trade Show Exhibitor

 Entrepreneur Magazine also explains that trade shows are economical ways of getting sales.
 The CEIR reports that closing a sale that begins with contact at a trade show runs about half the cost of closing a sale that doesn’t have the exhibition advantage: $550 and 1.4 sales calls compared to $997 and 3.6 sales calls.

 Opportunities are being offered for a select number of small businesses to exhibit their products in the Utah Pavilion at trade shows that support small businesses within four of Utah’s economic clusters: life sciences; information technology and software development; aerospace and defense; and outdoor products.
 Small businesses selected to exhibit in the Utah Pavilion will have a qualifying product or service.
-They will be expected to pay for their own travel expenses and fair exhibitor fees (typically $1,500 or less.)
 These expenses paid by the recipient shall be considered their cash match.
 The grant award shall be in the form of the Utah Pavilion itself and the costs associated with securing exhibitor space.
 It’s anticipated that 4 small businesses will exhibit within the Utah Pavilion at each of the trade shows; however, this is subject to change.

 During the months preceding the trade show, those small businesses selected to participate will receive advance planning guidance to help make their experience at the trade show as productive as possible.
 Mentoring will also be provided to each participant during the trade show.
 Participants will be expected to hold business-to-business meetings with potential clients during the trade show.
 These meetings will be coordinated before the trade show, to the extent possible, in cooperation with the Utah Export Assistance Center.